HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 ➡️ A parking disc is helpful.
 Depending on the color of the zone in which you are parking, you can park for a certain amount of time at no charge.
 You can get parking discs at police stations, banks, or tourist offices.

-➡️ Most of the time, there are parking machines and you can pay via different apps or credit card.
+➡️ Most of the time, there are parking machines and you can pay via different apps or credit cards.
 My tip: Download the app – EasyPark if you have internet in Switzerland.
 This app is super handy because you can book your parking ticket via the app.
-There is a little fee but you can extend and end the parking time even if you are not ar your car from a distance.
+There is a small fee but you can extend and end the parking time even if you are not ar your car from a distance.
 If you do not have internet, then you might be able to pay by credit card or Twint but it is not always the case.
-Thus, have some coins with you to pay in these case.
+Thus, have some coins with you to pay in these cases.

 ➡️ There is little traffic overall – just in cities like Zurich, Lucerne, or Geneva, you should expect more traffic.

 ➡️ Some places are car-free – like Zermatt, Mürren, and a very few more areas.
-In these cases, you need to park your car at the nearest car park and then get there by train/funicular/gondola etc.
+In these cases, you need to park your car at the nearest car park and then get there by train/funicular/gondola, etc.

 ➡️ If you drive to Switzerland in your own car, buy a Swiss Vignette.
 The toll sticker costs about 40 Swiss Francs and lasts from December to December (so, it is actually good for 14 months).
 If you rent a car, it will most likely already have a sticker.
 You can buy them at gas stations, online, or at the border.